Posted on 29 May, 2019 by Richard Barratt

 - Reflow - this is the area where the temperature is elevated to between 230 and 250°C. A critical measure is the time above reflow, which typically lasts between 45 and 90 seconds.
 It's important to check component specifications for maximum temperature.

 Fine tuning the profile

-Providing the NPI engineer is happy with the predicted results, they will then make physical changes to the oven parameters and store the profile under a unique reference number, which typically consists of the item code, revision level and whether the profile is for the top or bottom side of the PCBA.
+Providing the NPI engineer is happy with the predicted results, they will then make physical changes to the oven parameters and store the profile under a unique reference number.
+The reference number will typically consist of the item code, the revision level and whether the profile is for the top or bottom side of the PCBA.

 Get The Latest Updates From our Blog